GoogleChrome/developer.chrome.com/site/en/docs/crux/release-notes/index.md

  : December 14, 2021

 What's new
- : - We've removed the old CLS metric: `experimental.uncapped_cumulative_layout_shift` is no longer in this BigQuery release, and CrUX API no longer serves `experimental.uncapped_cumulative_layout_shift`.
-Please use the current CLS metric instead.
+ : - We've removed the old CLS metric: `experimental.uncapped_cumulative_layout_shift` is no longer in this BigQuery release, and CrUX API no longer serves `experimental_uncapped_cumulative_layout_shift`.
+Use the current CLS metric instead.
  : - An LCP fix rolled out with M96.

 Notable stats